 Mr. Gori's leadership continues to be a strength for Manulife.
-In recognition of the continued momentum the company has achieved under his direction, especially under the unprecedented circumstances of 2020, the board awarded Mr. Gori an annual incentive of US\$2,822,400 for 2020, equivalent to 118% of his target.
-This award factors in his exceptional leadership, financial results and continued progress against our strategic priorities during this unprecedented year.
+In recognition of the continued momentum the company has achieved under his direction, especially with the ongoing presence of COVID-19 in 2021, the board awarded Mr. Gori an annual incentive of US\$4,600,800 for 2021.
+This award is a direct result of his exceptional leadership, Manulife's strong financial results and continued progress against our strategic priorities in 2021.